OpenCyphal-Garage/libcyphal/docs/design/readme.md

     /// This is the Cyphal-layer MTU, which is the maximum number of payload bytes per Cyphal frame.
     /// To guarantee a single frame transfer, the maximum payload size shall be 4 bytes less to accommodate the CRC.
-    /// The MTU is set per Tx socket individually and it must remain constant after initialization. virtual [[nodiscard]] std::size_t getMTU() const noexcept { return DefaultMTU; }
+    /// The MTU is set per Tx socket individually and it may change at runtime arbitrarily; the transport
+    /// implementation will query the MTU before every transmission. virtual [[nodiscard]] std::size_t getMTU() const noexcept { return DefaultMTU; }

     /// The default MTU is derived as: